Nithyananda: Controversies

 In 2010, Sun TV telecast video recordings that claimed to show Nithyananda and an actress Ranjitha (who was one of his followers) in a bedroom.
 The story became viral among news media in Tamil Nadu.
 Nithyananda and Ranjitha claimed the video to be fabricated and accused Sun TV of extortion.
 A forensic sciences laboratory in Bengaluru confirmed that the video appeared to be that of Nithyananda and Ranjitha.
 Sun TV and other media channels since then were subject to various lawsuits.
 Ranjitha filed a complaint with the High Court of Karnataka against news channels.
 Channels were ordered to apologize to Ranjitha for violating the complainant's privacy and dignity.

 In 2010, a United States citizen who was a disciple of Nithyananda accused him of raping her in the US and in India repeatedly over the course of five years.
 She filed a complaint with the police department of Ann Arbor, Michigan, who did not commence any formal investigation.
 She also filed a complaint with the Karnataka Police in India.
 On 19 February 2018, the Third Additional District and Sessions Court in Ramanagara ordered the framing of charges against Nithyananda and five others in relation to the case.
 Criminal revision petitions by the accused were dismissed in the Karnataka High Court on 16 May 2018.
 An appeal against the High Court decision in the Supreme Court of India, in which all of the accused pleaded not guilty (except for one who was absent from court), was dismissed on 1 June 2018, following which charges were framed in the Ramanagara court on 4 June.
 However, since 2019 Nithyananda is also wanted for financial crime related investigations in France.
+By January 2020, Interpol had issued a blue notice in his name, seeking to determine his location.
 In August 2022, the Third Additional District and Sessions Court in Ramanagara issued a non-bailable warrant against Nithyananda following multiple orders to appear in court.